Pomegranate…When opened, doesn’t it remind you of a woman’s ovaries?

 Pomegranate has been a sacred fruit in most religions.
 In Greek mythology, the seeds symbolized life, regeneration, and marriage.

-The pomegranate probably originated in Iran and Afghanistan and in Persian mythology eating a pomegranate helped you become invincible.
+The pomegranate probably originated in Iran and Afghanistan and in Persian mythology eating a pomegranate was believed to help you become invincible.

 In Judaism – a pomegranate is said to contain 613 seeds – one for each of the Bible’s 613 commandments.
 The pomegranate was revered for the beauty of its shrub, flowers, and fruit—symbolizing sanctity, fertility, and abundance.